 In PNH, deficiency of the glycosyl phosphatidylinositol-anchored complement regulatory proteins CD55 and CD59 induces the intravascular hemolysis that is the main clinical manifestation of the disease[22,23].
-Thrombotic events occur in about 27% of patients with PNH and are the main cause of mortality accounting for approximately 40% of deaths[24].
-Hepatic and portal vein are considered common sites of thrombosis[25].
-Eculizumab is a monoclonal blocking antibody to complement protein C5, inhibiting cleavage to C5a and C5b, hence impeding terminal complement complex C5b-9[26].
-Trials with eculizumab demonstrated a reduction in hemolysis, stabilization of hemoglobin levels, reduction in transfusion requirements but also a protection against the complications of hemolytic PNH, such as deteriorating renal function, pulmonary hypertension, and thromboembolism[27].
+Thrombotic events occur in about 27% of patients with PNH and are the main cause of mortality, accounting for approximately 40% of deaths[24].
+Hepatic and portal veins are considered common sites of thrombosis[25].
+Eculizumab is a monoclonal blocking antibody to complement protein C5, which inhibits cleavage to C5a and C5b and impedes terminal complement complex C5b-9[26].
+Trials with eculizumab demonstrated a reduction in hemolysis, stabilization of hemoglobin levels, and a reduction in transfusion requirements but also a protection against the complications of hemolytic PNH, such as deteriorating renal function, pulmonary hypertension, and thromboembolism[27].

-The patient presented has a large clone (> 50% PNH granulocytes and > 10% PNH red cells) combined with a notably increased LDH as an evidence of intravascular hemolysis and a high reticulocyte count.
+The patient presented has a large clone (> 50% PNH granulocytes and > 10% PNH red cells) combined with a notably increased LDH as evidence of intravascular hemolysis and a high reticulocyte count.
 In addition, platelet count was normal and anemia was mild without transfusion requirement, indicating an adequate bone marrow reserve.
-Thus she had many chances to benefit from eculizumab treatment as the drug is highly effective in abrogating the intravascular hemolysis of PNH and reducing the risk of thrombosis but does not alleviate bone marrow failure if present[28].
+Thus, she had many chances to benefit from eculizumab treatment as the drug is highly effective in abrogating the intravascular hemolysis of PNH and reducing the risk of thrombosis but does not alleviate bone marrow failure if present[28].
 Eculizumab is expensive and should be administered indefinitely for achieving sustained response.
-It is stated that the drug has changed the natural course of PNH[29].
+It has been stated that the drug has changed the natural course of PNH[29].

-In our case, long-term treatment with eculizumab in combination with anticoagulation in a patient with paroxysmal nocturnal hemoglobinuria and INCPH resulted in improvement of the symptoms of liver disease, elimination of intravascular hemolysis, gradual resolution of kidney disease and improvement of quality of life.
+In our case, long-term treatment with eculizumab in combination with anticoagulation in a patient with PNH and INCPH resulted in improvement of the symptoms of liver disease, elimination of intravascular hemolysis, gradual resolution of kidney disease, and improvement of quality of life.
 The beneficial effect of the drug on liver microcirculation may be a result of the elimination of the prothrombotic disorder and the decrease of vascular resistance of the sinusoidal and portal venous walls.

 CONCLUSION

-Long-term administration of the monoclonal antibody eculizumab controlled the symptoms and life-threatening complications of paroxysmal nocturnal hemoglobinuria.
-More specifically, it reversed the complications of INCPH as indicated by the elimination of large ascites and jaundice and normalization of liver function tests.
+Long-term administration of the monoclonal antibody eculizumab controlled the symptoms and life-threatening complications of PNH.
+More specifically, it reversed the complications of INCPH, as indicated by the elimination of large ascites and jaundice and normalization of liver function tests.
 Furthermore, it abrogated the intravascular hemolysis and improved dramatically the quality of life.

 REFERENCES